gemlink/multimasternode-manual/README.md

   alis-cli [mnalias] start
 ```

-9.Last command when You can check all mn status:
+9.Last command where You can check all mn status:
 ```
 alis-cli all info
 ```